Emotional Intelligence: What It Means and How to Improve Your EQ

-This article takes a closer look at emotional intelligence and the impact it may have in your life.
+This article takes a closer look at theories about emotional intelligence and the impact it may have on your life.

 What Is Emotional Intelligence?